jenineharris/foundation-biostat-2021/README.md

         + How many observations and variables are there?
         + How were the outcome and predictors measured? (data types, categories, values)

-**Checkpoint 2 is worth 15% of your course grade and should include the following: (DUE before class October 28)**
+**Checkpoint 2 is worth 15% of your course grade and should include the following: (DUE before class November 4)**

 Submit to **Discussion Board**: